hatchetProject/CaO2/README.md

 conda activate cao2
 ```

-Download the pretrained [DiT model ((DiT/XL 256×256))](https://dl.fbaipublicfiles.com/DiT/models/DiT-XL-2-256x256.pt), and place it in ``pretrained_models``.
+Download the pretrained [DiT model (DiT/XL 256×256)](https://dl.fbaipublicfiles.com/DiT/models/DiT-XL-2-256x256.pt), and place it in ``pretrained_models``.

-Download the pretrained classification models for RDED evaluation from [RDED](https://github.com/LINs-lab/RDED?tab=readme-ov-file) and place them in ``data/pretrain_models``.
+Download the pretrained classification models for RDED evaluation from [RDED](https://github.com/LINs-lab/RDED) and place them in ``data/pretrain_models``.
 We also provide the script for running evaluation without teacher supervision.

 # Usage
 We provided an example script in ``run.sh`` for the users to run the code.
 Note that the users will need to modify the variables in the script for it to run properly.

+# TODO
+- [ ] Complete the code upload
+- [ ] Upload the distilled datasets

+# Acknowledgements
+Thanks to these amazing repositories: [Minimax Diffusion](https://github.com/vimar-gu/MinimaxDiffusion), [RDED](https://github.com/LINs-lab/RDED) and many other inspiring works.

+# Citation
+If you find this work useful, please consider citing: